Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 # 🧠 Exponents

 Not all price accounts maintain their data in floating point format.
 Sometimes it is necessary to use an exponent to convert price data from fixed-point to floating point.
 The readable price (including the decimal, i.e. 150.004731628) is calculated by taking the `price` field from a Pyth price account and multiplying it by `10^exponent`.
 This will be a negative exponent, which will move the decimal to the left.
+The exponent is included in the price data held within the price account for a given product.

+The price, confidence interval & exponent will be displayed in the component on the right side of this page once you have completed the coding challenge and start the price feed.

 ---